Mykhailo Drapatyi: Commander of the Ukrainian Ground Forces

+He was appointed the Commander of the Ukrainian Ground Forces on 29 November 2024, becoming the youngest officer to hold that post in Ukraine's history.
 Drapatyi announced on 12 December 2024 that he would be conducting major reforms within the Ukrainian Ground Forces (UGF), including an updated recruitment system to eliminate corruption, improved training to better fit battlefield needs and the integration of advanced technology into training.
-He conducted an inspection over the UGF in January 2025, which intended to evaluate the management, processes and compliance with legislation of the UGF.
+In January 2025, the Defense Ministry’s Main Inspectorate conducted a comprehensive inspection of the UGF to evaluate management, processes, and adherence to its rules.

 Of particular note were issues with the 155th Mechanized Brigade and the 156th Separate Mechanised Brigade.
-The 155th Mechanised Brigade, as of November 2024, had had approximately 1,700 soldiers desert, a third of its strength at the time.
+The 155th Mechanised Brigade, as of November 2024, had had approximately 1,700 defectors, a third of its service members at the time.
 The Economist noted that "On its return the brigade was splintered: units and kit were hived off to other brigades, trained specialists were reassigned to infantry platoons, and desertions spiked as inexperienced units were sent to forward positions and took heavy losses."

-A hotline for the unit was set up and several measures were implemented to improve it, such as increasing training, recruiting experienced officers and commanders and supplying the unit with further equipment.
+A hotline for the unit was set up and several measures were implemented to improve it, such as enhancing training, recruiting experienced officers and commanders and supplying the unit with further equipment.
 Similar issues were noted with the 156th Separate Mechanised Brigade and similar measures were implemented.

-In addition to his duties as Commander of the UGF, on 26 January 2025 President Volodymyr Zelenskyy appointed Drapatyi as the commander of the Khortytsia Operational-Strategic Group, an area Zelenskyy described as "the most intense areas of combat."
+In addition to his duties as Commander of the UGF, on 26 January 2025 President Volodymyr Zelenskyy appointed Drapatyi the commander of the Khortytsia Operational-Strategic Group, an area Zelenskyy described as "the most intense areas of combat".

-On 1 June 2025, Drapatyi resigned as commander of the Ukrainian Ground Forces following an attack on a training base that killed 12 soldiers and wounded 60 other soldiers.
-According to the Institute for the Study of War, Drapatyi stated that his reasons for resigning was due to being "unable to ensure the proper execution of his orders" and that "Ukraine's military is disadvantaged by a command culture that is unwilling to accept personal responsibility for and learn from battlefield failures."
-Drapatyi also stated that he must take responsibility and resign as his efforts to root out this attitude among the Ukrainian Ground Forces failed.
+On 1 June 2025, Drapatyi resigned from the role the commander of the Ukrainian Ground Forces following an attack on a training base that killed twelve soldiers and wounded 60 other.
+According to the Institute for the Study of War, Drapatyi stated that his reasons for resigning were failing "to ensure the proper execution of his orders", along with attempt to establish standard for personal accountability – "Ukraine's military is disadvantaged by a command culture that is unwilling to accept personal responsibility for and learn from battlefield failures."
+He also stated that he must take responsibility and resign as his efforts to root out this attitude from the Ukrainian Ground Forces failed.

 Commander of the Joint Forces

-On 3 June 2025, he was appointed by Zelenskyy to become head of the Ukrainian military's Joint Forces Command, and was succeeded as Commander of the Ground Forces by Hennadii Shapovalov on 19 June 2025.
+On 3 June 2025, Drapatyi was appointed by Zelenskyy to become head of the Ukrainian military's Joint Forces Command, and was succeeded as Commander of the Ground Forces by Hennadii Shapovalov on 19 June 2025.